 5 Best Podcast Hosting for Churches and Sermons

-With Buzzsprout as your preferred church podcast host, your audience can enjoy powerful told to track and promote the growth of the church podcast and hence the church.
+With Buzzsprout as your preferred church podcast host, your audience can enjoy powerful tools to track and promote the growth of the church podcast and hence the church.
 That is mainly due to its user-friendly outlay that allows quick sharing and download of podcasts.

 When Buzzsprout says they have the easiest approach when starting a podcast, they are not lying.
 With their free plan, clients get two free upload hours, episodes hosting for 90 days, and an updated podcasting dashboard to manage your podcasts.
 It provides the best way for a church to get started in podcasting while learning the ropes.